Travel Advisors: Cuba FAQ

 Can my clients stay at the Kempinski or Gran Packard?

-The Kempinski and Gran Packard are on the State Department’s Restricted Entity List due to their affiliation with the “Cuban military, intelligence, or security services.”
-Clients can stay at these properties only if a "U.S. tour leader," who is a representative from our company, accompanies the group on an educational people-to-people program and license.
-This would be considered a traditional group tour, often with 10 or more travelers.
+No. The Kempinski and Gran Packard are on the State Department’s Restricted Entity List due to their affiliation with the “Cuban military, intelligence, or security services.”
+Americans are prohibited from staying at these hotels.

 Can my clients stay at the Saratoga, Parque Central or Melia hotels?